 “Mont Blanc is the monarch of mountains; They crown’d him long ago.
 On a throne of rocks, in a robe of clouds.
-With a diadem of snow.”LORD BYRON
+With a diadem of snow.”LORD BYRON, who probably himself went on a chamonix hiking adventure

 Chamonix in France is one of the most famous mountain towns in the world.
 It is nestled below the Alps with 15,777 foot Mont Blanc – highest peak in Europe – towering above.
 It was the host of the first-ever Winter Olympics, back in 1924.
 It hosts serious mountaineers in both winter and summer who attempt to scale the mountain and pleasure seekers for skiing in winter and hiking in summer.

 Chamonix is also a fantastic town to hang out and soak up Alpine culture.
 It boasts dozens of restaurants, bars, galleries, and shops.
 There is a strong current of French culture but the clientele are international.
 In fact, the Italian border is only a short drive away via a tunnel under the Alps and our main access airport is Geneva.
 After a day hiking in the mountains, Chamonix is the perfect place to unwind and soak up a European vibe.

 We will hike each day of the tour, and each day offers multiple route options.
 Almost all our routes make use of a gondola, cable car, or cog train.
 This allows us to offer you harder routes (hiking up and down the mountains), moderate routes (taking a lift one way), or easier routes (with an assist both up and down, while hiking across the hillsides).
 The routes include alpine lakes, alpine glaciers, and – always – incredible views of the Alps.
 Our lunches are usually on the mountain, either via sandwiches we have purchased to eat on the trail or at one of the many on-mountain chalets in the region.

-Please be aware that even with gondola assists, hiking in the alps involves some ups and down and lots of negotiating over rocks.
+Please be aware that even with gondola assists, hiking in the alps involves ups and down and lots of negotiating over rocks.
 The hiking is moderate, with options for more strenuous routes.

 Private Tour Info